mattj3/site-monitor/README.md

-# Site Monitoring with Selenium Python + SMS Notifications (Twilio)
+# Site Monitoring with Selenium Python and SMS Notifications (Twilio)

 This project uses GitHub Actions to monitor a website twice daily using Selenium Python.
 It performs a search on the target page, checks the target locator value, compares it with the previous run, and sends an SMS using Twilio if there's a change.